 To be honest, with the rise in popularity of budget airlines, the bus doesn’t save you as much money as it used to, so unless you really hate flying, we’d recommend that you do that.

 Buenos Aires to Iguazu Falls

-Buenos Aires is 1,300 kilometers (807 miles) away from Iguazu Falls, so again, it’s not exactly close.
-However, the good news is that you can fly between the two for as little as $40 USD for a direct one-way ticket.
-Then, from the airport, it’s just 10 kilometers to the falls.
+You can also fly between the two for as little as $40 USD for a direct one-way ticket.
+Then, from the airport, it’s just 10 kilometers/6.2 miles to the falls.
 You can take a bus from the airport to the falls for around $8 USD.

 Again, you can take the overnight bus from Buenos Aires to the falls if you prefer but to be honest, we recommend that you fly.
 The bus was a cheap option before budget airlines really set up shop in South America.
 A bus ticket costs around $45 USD – $60 USD for a one-way trip, so you’re not really saving that much money, and you’re losing quite a bit of time.

 Foz do Iguaçu is the town on the Brazilian side of the falls, and one of the two main bases for visiting.